 - Given an array of integers, sort the array into a wave like array and return it.
 In other words, arrange the elements in a sequence such that a1 >= a2 <= a3 >= a4 <= a5…

-- Given 2 non negative integers m and n, find gcd(m, n).
+- Given 2 non-negative integers m and n, find gcd(m, n).
 GCD of 2 integers m and n is defined as the greatest integer g such that g is a divisor of both m and n.
 Both m and n fit in a 32 bit signed integer.

-- How did you go about accomplishing a specific project?
+- How do you execute a project?

 - What is your favorite Google product?
 How would you improve it?

 - How would you deal with group conflict?

 - Explain a situation in which you had to learn something you didn’t know while working on a project.